konrad1254/ABM_Simulation/README.md

 # Simulation_Modeling - Term Paper
-Repository for Bocconi's Simulation and Modeling course.
+Repository for Bocconi's Simulation and Modeling course

 Paper title: Agent-based modeling of the spread of financial crises conditional on the country of origin